 All of your activities with AAUW help develop your professional skills.
 You can continue building your résumé by working with AAUW after college as a branch, state, or Younger Women’s Task Force member — and a host of other options!
 Maintaining a leadership position after graduation demonstrates a consistent commitment to the advancement of women and girls to future employers.
 Check out our page on how to get involved for tips on transitioning to local, state, and national participation and continue to make your résumé stand out!

-This post was written by AAUW Campus Leadership Programs Intern Laura Bruns.
+This post was written by AAUW Campus Initiatives Intern Laura Bruns.

 Order an AAUW grad cord for the big day.